Find a provider by last name

 Dr. Somera enjoys the autonomy and flexibility of her private practice, and the camaraderie among physicians/health care personnel within the clinic and community.
 Living in Oregon has opened up new adventures (from hiking to snowboarding) and new activities (from crabbing and clamming to tuna canning) for her.
 A far cry from the city where she grew up in, Coos Bay, Oregon has proved to be an unexpected but comforting home for Dr. Somera.

 Rachel Stappler is a North Bend native and graduated from Oregon State University with a Bachelor’s of Science, performed post baccalaureate studies at Southern Oregon University and obtained her physician assistant degree and Masters of Health Science from Lock Haven University, in Lock Haven, Pennsylvania in 2010.
 She completed a post graduate residency program in pain medicine and anesthesiology at the University of Washington medical school in Seattle, Washington.
-She is a fellow of the American Society of Physician Assistants and the Public Relations and Membership Chair for the Oregon Society of Physician Assistants.
-She is also a member of the Oregon Medical Association.
+She is a fellow of the American Society of Physician Assistants and the President-elect for the Oregon Society of Physician Assistants.
+She is also a member of the Oregon Medical Association, and a Rotarian.
 In her spare time Rachel enjoys lecturing to the medical communities around the state, volunteering, long distance running, triathlons and spending time with her family.

 Dr. (Ted) Taylor received his degree from the University of Missouri in 1976.
 After graduating from Kirksville College of Osteopathic Medicine in 1980, he completed a rotating internship at the Flint Osteopathic Hospital.
 Dr. Taylor is board certified in Family Practice by the American Osteopathic Board of Family Physicians.
 He is a member of the Oregon Medical Association, the Curry Medical Society and the Osteopathic Physicians and Surgeons of Oregon.